I love my little brother,

 I walk with darkness dripping from my shoulders, you’ll see ghosts brighter than my soul.

 I hate my body, so much I turn all the mirrors around.
-I wish I had the discipline of an anorexic but I feel a lot;

 And by feel I mean eat.

 I have a driver’s licence but I don’t know how to drive,

 My faith in God died with my grandpa.

 I’m the daughter of a man who believes a woman’s place

 My mother is a victim, she chooses to be.